-I’m willing to bet they have no idea, and you probably don’t either.
+I’m willing to bet they have no idea, and you probably don’t, either.
 Heck, even I don’t.
 Now you can count them up and compare.
-And probably be surprised at how many apps you have on your phone.
+You’ll probably be surprised at how many apps you have on your phone.

 131. What’s the most frustrating app you have tried?